feyzaerat/mivento/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This web application was developed for importing a CSV file to MySQL Database.
+This web application is developed for importing a CSV file to MySQL Database.

 [![](https://demo.feyzaerat.com/mivento/mivento_home.jpg)](https://demo.feyzaerat.com/mivento/mivento_home.jpg)